-The South Rim is the most popular rim at the Grand Canyon to visit.
+Grand Canyon South Rim hotels provide the closest accommodations to Grand Canyon National Park.
 There are a few great South Rim hotel and lodging options in the park itself.
 These accommodations typically need to be reserved close to a year in advance.
 Visitors who really want to interact with the Grand Canyon and spend time here often camp.
-But if camping is not a option for you, El Tovar, Bright Angel Lodge, Maswik Lodge, Kachina Lodge, Thunderbird Lodge, Yavapai Lodge and Phantom Ranch's famous cabins are all excellent options.
+But if camping is not an option for you, El Tovar, Bright Angel Lodge, Maswik Lodge, Kachina Lodge, Thunderbird Lodge, Yavapai Lodge, and Phantom Ranch's famous cabins are all excellent options.

 The nearest town to the South Rim of the Grand Canyon is Tusayan.
-It's about 6 miles from the entrance of the Grand Canyon and offers South Rim visitors hotel and motel accommodations.
-There is not much else in this area so if you are thinking that you're just going to go see the Grand Canyon, take a few pictures and walk around a little, you might only want to stay one night.
-Going on a helicopter tour, guided hike and bus tour can really enhance your Grand Canyon experience and assist in making the most of your trip.
+It's about 1.5 miles to the entrance of Grand Canyon National Park South Rim and about 6 miles to Grand Canyon Village.
+Tusayan offers several dining options and other amenities, but there is not much else in this area.
+If you are thinking that you're the kind of visitor who just wants to see the Canyon, take a few pictures and walk around a little, you might only want to stay one night.
+Going on a helicopter tour, guided hike and bus tour will really enhance your Grand Canyon experience and assist in making the most of your trip.

 Williams is a mountainside town on the Historical Route 66 and just 60 miles from the South Rim of the Grand Canyon.
 Williams has several excellent lodging choices ranging from budget motels to luxury hotels.
 Williams is a good option if you want to be close to the Grand Canyon but want dining options, markets and shops as well.
 It offers more things to do than Tusayan, but it's further from the Grand Canyon itself.